 We see examples all around us of how the expressive arts allow people to process grief and loss.
 Art therapy offers many effective ways for clients to explore complex and overwhelming emotions that come with the loss of a loved one.
 Through using simple materials like coloring sheets, colored tissue paper and mask making, clients can find new ways to safely exploring difficult experiences and find ways to test out feeling grounded again.

-Clients who have experienced loss often express that they feel their grief has lasted longer then our culture allows.
+Clients who have experienced loss often express that they feel their grief has lasted longer than our culture allows.
 Using creative based therapy modality clients feel permission to touch into the grief in a way that offers healing and closure.
 The process of "making something with your hands" offers clients the opportunity to see their issues in a new way, sometimes giving a sense of distance and release.
 The art process usually includes verbal therapy as participants address their life experience and find, through creatively expressing how they may feel stuck, a new road forward.

 Through case examples, theoretical explorations and art making this workshop will give participants an overall sense of how art therapy works and when it is a good fit for client.